Thomas Lawless: Personal life

 Lawless moved from Auburn, NY, to Syracuse, NY in early 1930.
 By then he trained in Syracuse, NY, where he was managed by Joe Netro.
 Lawless married Norma Lila Conlin of Potsdam, NY on March 20, 1930, in Syracuse.
 The Syracuse Journal wrote an article about the newlywed couple's home life in their apartment at The James, and featured four large at-home photographs with captions, such as Lawless serving coffee, washing dishes, and listening to the new radio with his wife.
 Lawless moved back to Auburn in 1933.

 Lawless was honored by his home city of Auburn, NY on May 13, 1931.
-A week after his May 8 victory over Thompson, he arrived in Auburn shortly after 8:00 p.m. and was met at the Five Points by more than a hundred cars.
+A week after his May 8 victory over Young Jack Thompson, he arrived in Auburn shortly after 8:00 p.m. and was met at the Five Points by more than a hundred cars.
 Lawless sat in an elevated position on his roadster and a parade of three cars abreast escorted him through Fulton Street, Genesee Street, State Street, and Dill Street where the parade ended at the Auburn Fraternal Order of the Eagles.
 A reception was held in the Eagles Lodge where it was reported that hundreds of fans were turned away because of the limited space.
 Speakers at the reception included Joseph Hanlon, chairman of the event; John Donavan, City Manager; Syracuse journalists John McGrath and Martin La Chance; and Lawless himself.

 After Lawless stopped boxing professionally in 1936, he lived in his hometown of Auburn, NY, where he worked as a laborer for public works and for business owner Thomas J. Hennessy.
 Lawless stayed active in Auburn local events; for example, he acted as master of ceremonies during a bowling match held in Auburn at the Roman Alleys on March 10, 1940, in which ex-fighters competed against ex-ball players.
 Lawless died after a long illness at age 58 on June 19, 1966.